American Drift: Composition

 Alongside the influences laid out in the press release of the album, American Drift uses a distinct keyboard-based rich musical palette, including ambient pads, woodwinds and horns, and Hollywood-style stock sound effects including vocal bites, explosions, alerts, gunshots, beeps and evil laughs.
-These sounds are often arranged atmospherically or rhythmically in juxtaposition with the otherwise polyphonic and minimalist tone of the music, and in particular, Crampton's style of sound collages with such samples has been dubbed as "epic collage".
-Crampton's collaborator, Money Allah, who speaks and sings on the title track and "Wing", is described as a "thug dove".
+These sounds are often arranged atmospherically or rhythmically in juxtaposition with the otherwise polyphonic and minimalist structure of the music, and in particular, Crampton's style of sound collages with such samples was dubbed "epic collage" by music journalist Adam Harper.
+Crampton's collaborator, Money Allah, who intones a poem by Crampton on the title track and raps on "Wing", is described as a "thug dove".